usds/justice40-tool/CODE_OF_CONDUCT.md

 Adopt a code of conduct in your community
 If you would like to adopt a policy similar to this one in your community, see our community anti-harassment resources, including a freely reusable and modifiable policy.

+(Adapted from the Geek Feminism Code of Conduct [here](https://geekfeminismdotorg.wordpress.com/about/code-of-conduct/) )